GameBoy2936/Chocolatier-Decadence-Reforged/README.md

 3. OVERHAULED QUESTS & ORDERS
    - Special Orders Rebuilt: Orders are no longer random telegrams.
-     You can visit shops to request orders in person.
+     You can visit shops to review orders early in person, or even catch the recipient face-to-face to accept it while you are there.
 	 Each shop has its own order generation timer.
-   - New Story Beats: New quests have been added, including a new trust-building arc with Kowaki in Uluru.
+   - New Story Beats: New quests and storylines have been added, including a new trust-building arc with Kowaki in Uluru, a more meaningful storyline of Sean Fletcher involving various characters not used in the base game, and various changes to existing ones.
-   - Smart Dialogue: Characters now use context-aware dialogue algorithms to comment on the weather, your rank, or active events.
+   - Smart Dialogue: Characters now use context-aware dialogue algorithms to comment on your actions, your current quests, or certain events.

 4. EXPANDED CONTENT
-   - 20 New Ingredients: Apples, Bananas, Blackberries, Brandy, Chestnuts, Hibiscus Petals, Figs, Lavender, Lychees, Matcha, Passionfruit, Pineapples, Pomegranate, Raisins, Rum, Star Anise, Sumac, Toffee, Turmeric, and Walnuts.
+   - 20 New Ingredients: Apples, Bananas, Blackberries, Brandy, Chestnuts, Figs, Hibiscus Petals, Lavender, Lychees, Matcha, Passionfruit, Pineapples, Pomegranate, Raisins, Rum, Star Anise, Sumac, Toffee, Turmeric, and Walnuts.
+A few base game recipes have been altered to involve some of these ingredients.
-   - 4 New Characters: Elena Tangye, Douglas McInnes, Halla Þorvaldsdóttir, and Bjarki Eiríksson.
+   - 4 New Characters: Elena Tangye, Douglas McInnes, Patrick Ratsimbazafy (Mahajanga in a future release if we get art comms?), Halla Þorvaldsdóttir, and Bjarki Eiríksson.
    - HD Art: Base game ingredients have been AI-upscaled for clarity.
-   - Product categories now support multiple pages of recipes.
+   - Product categories now support multiple pages of recipes and product lines, which allows for further modding going forward.

 5. SECRET TEST KITCHEN 2.0
    - No character limit on recipe descriptions.
-   - Add or remove ingredient slots dynamically.
+   - Recipe slots are now dynamic: Create recipes with 2 to 6 ingredients.
    - Expanded color palette for product tinting.
    - Granular feedback system: Teddy Baumeister now gives specific, multi-part advice on your creations.